jimwise/shared/README.md

 * gallery -- an image gallery learning project in Scala and Liftweb, based on dpp's image upload example

+* mandelbrot -- a program to generate mandelbrot set images as PNG graphics files, implemented three times in three languages

 * nondeterminism -- implementations of Paul Graham's nondeterminism examples from _On Lisp_ Chapter 22 in Ruby and C